drone/docs/content/usage/variables.md

 # String Interpolation

-A subset of variables may be substituted directly into the Yaml at runtime using the `$$` notation:
+A subset of variables may be substituted directly into the YAML at runtime using the `$$` notation:

 * `$$BUILD_NUMBER` build number for the current build
 * `$$COMMIT` git sha for the current build, long format